 When considering Post 16 courses, parents/ carers and students need to take into account the student's intended career pathway.
-As most students seek to go to higher education, university course entry requirements need to be considered when choosing A-levels or BTEC courses.
+As most students seek to go to higher education, university course entry requirements need to be considered when choosing A-levels.